 TGax Editor: Please modify the 3rd thru 7th paragraphs in section 27.7.3.1 as follows:

-The TWT scheduling AP shall not include the broadcast TWT element in broadcast Probe Response frames unless both of the following conditions are met:

-The AP has dot11FILSOmitReplicateProbeResponses is equal to true

-The TWT Flow Identifier subfield is set to 2 and the AP has scheduled transmission of a Trigger frame with at least one RU with the AID12 subfield equal to 2045 during the next scheduled TWT SP[11347]
+[11347]

-[13782]A TWT scheduling AP may include a TWT element with the Broadcast subfield equal to 1 within an Association Response frame or within a TWT setup frame to assign the recipient STA to a broadcast TWT schedule without having received a request from the STA to become a member of the broadcast TWT schedule.
+[13782]A TWT scheduling AP may include a TWT element with the Broadcast subfield of the Negotiation Type field equal to 1 within an Association Response frame or within a TWT setup frame to assign the recipient STA to a broadcast TWT schedule without having received a request from the STA to become a member of the broadcast TWT schedule if that STA has set the Broadcast TWT Support field of HE Capabilities element it transmits to 1.

-The TWT scheduling AP shall not include a broadcast TWT element in FILS Discovery frames unless the TWT Flow Identifier subfield is set to 2 and the AP has scheduled transmission of a Trigger frame with at least one RU with the AID12 subfield set to 2045 during the next scheduled TWT SP.[11037, 13781, 11347]
+The TWT scheduling AP shall not include a broadcast TWT element in FILS Discovery frame and in broadcast Probe Response frame unless the TWT Flow Identifier subfield is set to 2, the Trigger subfield is set to 1, and the AP has scheduled transmission of a Trigger frame with at least one RU with the AID12 subfield set to 2045 during the next scheduled TWT SP.
+The AP transmits broadcast Probe Response frames if it has dot11FILSOmitReplicateProbeResponses equal to true.[11037, 13781, 11347]

 An HE BSS belonging to a Multiple BSSID set (see 11.11.14 (Multiple BSSID set)) may advertise TWT element carried in the Management frames transmitted by the transmitted BSSID.
-An HE AP may include the TWT element in a Nontransmitted BSSID profile carried in the Multiple BSSID element (see 9.4.2.46 (Multiple BSSID element)) to provide different TWT parameter values for STAs associated with that nontransmitted BSSID.
+An HE AP may include the TWT element in a nontransmitted BSSID profile carried in the Multiple BSSID element (see 9.4.2.46 (Multiple BSSID element)) to provide different TWT parameter values for STAs associated with that nontransmitted BSSID.

 A non-AP HE STA shall obtain TWT parameter values from the most recently received TWT element carried in the Management frames of its associated AP.
-A non-AP HE STA with dot11MultiBSSIDActivated set to true and associated with a nontransmitting BSSID shall inherit the TWT parameter values from the TWT element when advertised by the transmitted BSSID if the element is not carried in the Nontransmitted BSSID Profile for that BSSID.
+A non-AP HE STA with dot11MultiBSSIDActivated set to true and associated with a nontransmitting BSSID shall inherit the TWT parameter values from the TWT element when advertised by the transmitted BSSID if the element is not carried in the nontransmitted BSSID profile for that BSSID.